Read our tips on how to prevent problems with bonds during a tenancy.

 If you’re a landlord you should:

-- make sure the tenant has paid anything they owe you before releasing the bond.
+• make sure the tenant has paid anything they owe you before releasing all the bond or agree for this to be paid to you from the bond amount.

 If you’re a tenant you should: